pbuckner/x-plane_plugins/XPython/docs/source/development/skeleton.rst

      def XPluginReceiveMessage(self, inFromWho, inMessage, inParam):
          pass

-Place it into the PythonPlugins folder, restart X-Plane and nothing will happen, except XPPython.log will
+Place it into the PythonPlugins folder, restart X-Plane and nothing will happen, except XPPython3Log.txt will
 include:

 ::